SwissDataScienceCenter/renku/docs/how-to-guides/admin/deploying-renku.rst

 Pre-flight check
 ~~~~~~~~~~~~~~~~

-If you have your cluster configured with a DNS, a TLS certificate, and an nginx ingress running,
+If you have your cluster configured with a DNS, a TLS certificate, and an Nginx ingress running,
 you should be able to do

 .. code-block::